Drop-off Health Exam: $57.50

 Hydrometra is accumulation of fluid in the uterus.
 It frequently leads to Pyometra

-If done at the same time as spay or neuter.
-If done by itself, $100.
+If done at the time of spay or neuter. ( $200 if done by itself).

 Nail Trim: $26.25